rachadiannovansyah/go-echo-boilerplate-ipj/README.md

 ### How to use
 Linter tool wrapped to docker-compose and first of all need to build container with linters

+- `make run`

+To run project by makeFile

+- `make migrate`

+To migrate already migrations

 - `make lint-build`

 Next you need to run linter to check bugs ant errors